joditivis/bamazon/README.md

 # · • ⸰ ° 𝔹 𝔸 𝕄 𝔸 ℤ 𝕆 ℕ ° ⸰ • ·

 # About:
-University of Denver Coding Bootcamp 12th week assignment: This assignment required us to create an Amazon type app called Bamazon using MySQL and Node.js
+University of Denver Coding Bootcamp 12th week assignment required us to create an Amazon type app called Bamazon using MySQL and Node.js

 # How It Works:
 - Bamazon displays products for sale, prompts users for which item they would like to purchase and how many.